 The composite spacecraft will reach Mercury using a highly efficient, low thrust, electric propulsion system that will steadily propel it along a series of arcs around the Sun.
-The trajectory will also be modified by eight planetary flybys: of Earth in July 2018, Venus in 2019 and 2020, and then five times of Mercury itself between 2020 and 2023.
-BepiColombo will enter Mercury orbit in January 2024.
+With a launch in October 2018, the trajectory will also be modified by eight planetary flybys: of Earth in April 2020, Venus in 2020 and 2021, and then six times of Mercury itself between 2021 and 2025.
+BepiColombo will enter Mercury orbit in December 2025.

 |ROLE||Mercury observation & exploration|

 |LAUNCH DATE||October 2018 (planned) | Arrival Dec 2025|

 |ORBIT||Cruise: Heliocentric transfer orbit|

 MPO: polar orbit, 400×1508 km, 2.3-hr period

 MMO: polar orbit, 400×11 824 km, 9.3-hr period

 |+ ESA's first mission to Mercury will provide clues|

 on how planets form and interact with the Sun +